Questions about the course

 What is involved in the Piddington PLT course?

-Piddington PLT is a unique program designed for law graduates who are committed to access to justice and want to complete their practical legal training as part of a community of peers and mentors who are committed to ethics, professional responsibility, and collegiality.
+Piddington PLT is a unique program designed for law graduates who wish to learn in a face-to-face environment and want to complete their practical legal training as part of a community of peers and mentors who are committed to ethics, professional responsibility, and collegiality.

-Piddington PLT is a 10-month program running from mid-January to October, which involves:
+Piddington PLT is a 9-month program running from mid-January to September, which involves:

 As part of the coursework component, our graduates also work on their own “Piddington Justice Project” over the year.